alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 - Used in many parts of the application

-- Conceptually difficult to imagine a need for more than one
+- Difficult to imagine a use case requiring more than one

-- Should propogate any mutations to itself across the application immediately
+- Should propogate any mutations to its state across the entire application immediately

-We need one more building block to manage the `AuthManager` singleton: simply named `Auth`.
+We need one more building block to configure and hold reference to the `AuthManager` singleton: a struct simply named `Auth`.

 <h2 style="text-decoration: underline;">Auth</h2>

-`Auth` is a struct (basically an immutable and uninheritable class) that exposes a `configure` method for configuring the `AuthManager` with an `AuthProviderConfiguration`.
+`Auth` is a struct (basically an immutable and uninheritable class) that exposes a static `configure` method for configuring the static singleton `AuthManager` with a particular `AuthProviderConfiguration`.

 <div class="impl">